adriannuta/SphinxAutocompleteExample/README.md

     $ searchd -c /path/to/sphinx.conf
 In case you start a new Sphinx server, be sure to change the ports in sphinx.conf and common.php.
-Also in common.php edit the database credentials.
+In common.php edit the database credentials.
+For Sphinx 2.1.1 or greater or trunk version, set constant SPHINX_20 to false.

 License:
 -------------------------------------------